sh1boot/sh1boot.github.io/drafts/ciscv.md

 slot-B parameters into a slot-A frame in another handful of bits.
 But I have not written (or vibed) such an allocator yet.

+#### how to approach that

+What we have right now is ten bits of "deal with it later", and 20 bits of operand in fairly regular positions.
+1024 codepoints, only about 3/4 populated after rounding each frame up to a power of two.

+What I believe is needed is to collate every codepoint by its slot-A operand patterns (including immediate sizes and positions) and to pack these bits together as a convenient decoder index.
+I think Claude said this was doable in about three or four bits.

+Then, without regard to those bits, we need to sort the codepoints by the slot B operands in the same way, and pack these together in the same way, but in some different bits, so that we can begin the re-format of slot B into a shape the normal instruction decoder can ingest.
+One would also want a clear signal for branches and jumps, for the instruction prefetch pipeline.

+There's no guarantee that will resolve into a sensible number of bits, but I asked Claude to try and it said it might get away with three more bits.
+But it could be wrong.

+And in the cases where a list of opcodes contains repetitions of an opcode to make up extra immediate bits, that enumeration should be swizzled to put the redundant opcode selector at bit 30 or 31 of the word, so immediate decode is relatively consistent.
+This seems like the least hard problem, but it should be done.

+### quality

 Another problem is lack of thoughtful optimisation and, conversely, gross overfitting to my limited test corpus.